 The proud heritage and history of the Golden Lions Rugby Union stretches back to 1889 – and the Union celebrates its 130th birthday in 2019.
 A rich tapestry of rugby development and excellence on the field make for fascinating reading.

-Have you visited the Lions Museum at Emirates Airline Park?
-With hundreds of unique exhibits that provide a 'time-machine' view of the Lions history, you can't afford to miss it.
-Make sure its on your 'to-do' list on your next visit to the stadium.
+Have you visited the Ellis Park Rugby Museum at Emirates Airline Park?
+Hundreds of unique exhibits provide a 'time-machine' view of the Lions history.
+You can't afford to miss it.
+Make sure its on your 'to-do' list on your next visit.

 The Golden Lions Rugby Union (GLRU), formerly known as the Transvaal Rugby Union, changed to the Lions in 1993, then to the Gauteng Lions in 1997, before being re-branded the Golden Lions in 1998.

 The union was formed in 1889 to look after the well-being of the Gauteng rugby clubs.
 Its first elected president was Bill Taylor (born 1858).

 The striking red, white, black and gold have not always been the Lion's designated colours.

 Originally, Transvaal wore dark blue and white jerseys, blue shorts and blue-and-white socks.
 We're not entirely sure when the colour change occurred.
 However, it is believed that beating a touring British Isles team in 1903 may have been the defining moment to switch to red and white, with black and gold added subsequently.